 ICD-10 (International Classification of Diseases, version 10 scheduled to go into production in the U.S. on October 1, 2014) introduces a new paradigm for noting the diagnosis (ICD-10 CM) and billable procedures (ICD-10 PCS) for inpatient cases, and in outpatient settings, ICD-10 CM is the standard for diagnosis.
 Case Management is intended to be a process that advocates what is best for the patient by serving as a liaison between patients, payors and the healthcare team.

-Case Management should benefit the entire system, bridging clinical and financial ares of healthcare.
-Underlying Case Management processes are a number of functions.
+Case Management should benefit the entire system, bridging clinical and financial areas of healthcare.
+Underlying Case Management processes cover a number of functions.
 Case Management also relies on specific diagnosis codes.
 If hard-coded information or ICD-9 specific methods of capturing this information are in Case Management Systems, they will need to be remediated or replaced to support ICD-10.

 Case Management under ICD-10